Skip to main content

 FAQs

-EPF withdrawal is entirely tax-free if made after five years of continuous service, including job switches where the EPF was transferred, not withdrawn.
+EPF withdrawal is entirely tax-free if made after five years of continuous service, including job switches in which the EPF was transferred rather than withdrawn.

-Withdrawals before five years are taxable, your past Section 80C benefits are reversed, interest is taxed as income, and the employer’s contribution is taxed as salary.
+Withdrawals before five years are taxable; your past Section 123 benefits are reversed, interest is taxed as income, and the employer’s contribution is taxed as salary.

 Yes, if the withdrawal is due to illness, employer shutdown, project completion, or involuntary job loss, it is exempt from tax even before 5 years.